+44 (band): When Your Heart Stops Beating (2006–07)

 The addition of other members to +44 came gradually.
 In April 2005, Barker invited his friend Carol Heller to provide vocals on a track.
 Formerly of the all-girl punk quartet Get the Girl, Heller traded and shared vocals with Hoppus on most of the band's early demos.
 Meanwhile, Hoppus invited friend Shane Gallagher to play the guitar on a few tracks the band began working on, and he was soon drafted as a member.
 Production of the record moved along swiftly once the duo purchased their own North Hollywood studio, which they dubbed Opera Music.
 The space—which featured two recording rooms, a lounge, and a small outdoor courtyard—was purchased in October 2005 from former Poison guitarist Richie Kotzen.
 After moving all band gear into the new recording center, the entire direction of the band evolved into a more organic sound.
 Heller became uneasy with the new direction and, with a desire to start a family, parted ways with the band by the end of the year.
-Shortly afterward, friend Craig Fairbaugh came in to observe, listen, and to play songs; by the end of the day, Hoppus and Barker asked him to become the fourth member of the group.
+Shortly afterward, friend Craig Fairbaugh came in to observe, listen, and to play songs; by the end of the day, Hoppus and Barker asked him to become the fourth member of the group, which he did.
 The band's debut album, When Your Heart Stops Beating, was produced by Hoppus and Barker, with longtime associate and friend Jerry Finn in the role of executive producer.

 The release date for When Your Heart Stops Beating was anticipated and publicized by the music press.
 As early as August 2005, Internet rumors began to circulate that the album would be released in January 2006, although the band's management denied the claims.
 Thanks to Hoppus' and Barker's silence on press interviews, misinformation flooded the Internet in the months prior to the record's release, and countless impostors posted fake songs online.
 "No, It Isn't" was leaked in December 2005 and caused speculation, as it addressed the break-up of Blink-182 head-on.
 Hoppus did not give any formal interviews prior to the release of the album, instead working on it in relative secrecy, spending time updating his blog, and producing tracks for Motion City Soundtrack.
 "During that time, their former bandmate, Tom DeLonge, did the opposite, peppering blogs and magazines with quotes hyping his new band and putting the blame for the Blink situation squarely on their shoulders", reported James Montgomery, of MTV News.
 Even though it pained them to do so, Hoppus and Barker refrained from speaking to the media, instead burying themselves in the studio for the recording of the album.